seanpringle/goomwwm/goomwwm.md

 	ignore
 	:	Do not manage a window.
 Effectively makes a window behave as it the override_redirect flag is set.

-	block
+	steal block
-	:	Do not immediately focus the window when it first maps.
+	:	Allow or prevent a new widow taking focus.

 	reset
 	:	Remove all EWMH states and H/V locks (useful for -ruleset).